-Studies have shown that having low testosterone directly correlates to having a lower sperm count.
+Studies have shown that having low testosterone directly correlates to having a lower sperm count and experiencing male fertility issues.
 This is a worrying trend, with sperm counts among men dropping by more than half over the last 40 years, and low testosterone levels being associated with reduced sex drive and erectile dysfunction.

 So, the simple solution would seem to be: get more testosterone in the bloodstream, problems solved?
 Wrong.

 If you are trying to conceive you should not undergo testosterone replacement therapy.
 The vast majority of men undergoing TRT will see their sperm count drop to zero.
 This seems odd at first glance, but it is actually the result of a very simple feedback loop.
 Most hormones are regulated by feedback mechanisms like this.
 A feedback mechanism is a loop in which a product feeds back to control its own production.
 Most hormone feedback mechanisms involve negative feedback loops.
 Negative feedback keeps the concentration of a hormone within a narrow range to regulate hormone production and maintain a balance within your body.

 In men testosterone production is managed by a negative feedback loop, the brain will secrete a hormone called GnRH (Gonadotropin-Releasing Hormone) that affects the function of the reproductive organs such as the testes.
 GnRH signals the testes to start making testosterone, which is vital for male fertility as we outlined above.
 When you have enough testosterone in the bloodstream your brain will stop secreting GnRH.
 When hormone levels drop below a certain level then the brain will be signalled to produce GnRH and your testes will continue to make testosterone.
 This simple feedback loop helps to maintain a healthy level of testosterone within the body and results in consistent sperm production.